ohad-agadi/ursus/README.md

 ursus verify ./proofs/example_proof.json
 ```

-## Command Line Arguments

-### Prove Command
-- First argument: Path to the Cairo program file to prove
-- Second argument: Path where the generated proof will be saved (JSON format)

-### Verify Command
-- First argument: Path to the proof file to verify
+## Pre-processed trace:
-- with-perdern: Optional, if pedersen was used in the proof, more pre-processed columns are needed.
+When pedersen is used in the proof, more pre-processed columns are needed.
+The variant is automatically in `prove`. verify with --with-pedersen.

 ## Output